-List and explain two advantages and two disadvantages of using Artificial Neural Network (ANN) for this problem.
-(4 points)
+- in we report dissource of the desservation of - rempter ity - not easy - it of - rise of overstitting tist and explain two advantages and two disadvantages of using Artificial Neural Network (AWN) for this problem, [4 points]

-Answer: Advantages -Can capture complex patterns -Can model non-linear functions -Can incorporate continuous and discrete inputs/outputs -Can make predictions really fast Disadvantages -Training data is required -Subjectivity of architecture -Hard to interpret (e.g. feature importance) -Risk of overfitting
+Answer: Advantages -Can capture complex patterns -Can model non-linear functions -Can incorporate conclinuous and discrete inputs/outputs -Can make predictions really fast Disadvantages - Training data is required - Subjectivity of architecture - Hard to interpret (e.g. feature importance) -Risk of overfitting extraction

-Q6) In hyperspectral imaging, also termed imaging spectroscopy, the sensor acquires a spectral vector with hundreds or thousands of elements from every pixel in a given scene.
+Q6) In hyperspectral imaging, also termed imaging spectroscopy, the sensor acquires a spectral vector with hundreds of thousands of elements from every pixel in a given scene.
 It is a powerful technique to identify different materials.
-Imagine we have a hyperspectral dataset composed of 200 observations (pixels) in which each observation consists of 250 spectral features.
+Imagine we have a hyperspectral dataset composed of 200 observations (pixels) in which each observation consists of 250.9 spectral features.)

 What is the biggest challenge in Machine Learning modeling (e.g., classification and clustering) of this dataset?
-(4 points)
+(4 points), many fentures and less observerations